w3c/w3c-website-redesign-documentation/_posts/2021-10-01-weeknotes-01-oct.md

 working alongside our team helping with Symfony and data integration work.

 Project manager Julia is co-ordinating the work, with assistance from Marie as tech lead.
-With work across three different GitHub repos it's useful to have both a PM and a tech team member to co-ordinate and prioritise things!
+With work across three different GitHub repos it's useful to have both a PM and a tech lead to co-ordinate and prioritise things!

 ## Templating

-The team have finished the default template, are working on the business ecosystem pages, landing pages, and blog listing pages.
+The team have finished the default template, are working on the business ecosystem pages, landing pages, news and blog pages.
 Various issues have been solved on the way, including breadcrumb generation, social sharing metadata, and adding HTML attributes to SVG icons to make them more accessible.

 ## Data

 Most of our data integration is pulling content from CraftCMS.
-This uses GraphQL, a flexible but sometimes complex API format (especially so with custom content fields in a CMS).
+This uses [GraphQL](https://graphql.org/), a flexible but sometimes complex API format (especially so with custom content fields in a CMS).
 Jean-Guilhem has been writing and optimising our GraphQL queries, as well as integrating with the [W3C API](https://www.w3.org/api/) (a REST API) to retrieve member data.